Daus2713/OSProject/README.md

 @Daus2713 ➜ /workspaces/OSProject (main) $ docker exec c1 ping c2
 ping: bad address 'c2'
 ```
-- Ping failed because c1 and c2 are on different networks(bluenet and rednet).
-Containers cannot communicate with each other directly if both in different networks.
+___- Ping failed because c1 and c2 are on different networks(bluenet and rednet).
+Containers cannot communicate with each other directly if both in different networks.___

 ## Bridging two SUB Networks
 1. Let's try this again by creating a network to bridge the two containers in the two subnetworks